-• Pharmacy: Prescriptions are filled under the supervision of a licensed local pharmacist who approves finished bags and answer volunteers’ questions.
+• Pharmacy: Prescriptions are filled under the supervision of a licensed local pharmacist who approves finished bags and answers volunteers’ questions.
 Volunteers or staff members who speak the local language then take the finished bags to each patient and provide instruction on its proper use.

 • Education Workshops: Medical Brigades strive to not only provide essential medications to treat the patients' current illnesses but to also provide each patient with the knowledge of how to prevent the most prevalent diseases within the community.
 Workshops are delivered by three-five student volunteers accompanied by